marijnz/unity-toolbar-extender/README.md

 ![Imgur](https://i.imgur.com/abmO3VB.png)

-## Example
+## How to
-This below is from the example gif below.
-Just copy the class and change it as you like.
+This example code is shown in action in the gif below.
+Just copy the class, change it and make as many as you like.
+You can remove the _Example_ folder from the project.
+All you need is _ExtendedToolbarWindow.cs_.
 ```
 	[InitializeOnLoad]
 	public class LeftButtonToolbarWindow : ExtendedToolbarWindow